Vietnamese grammar

-Vietnamese is an analytic language, meaning it conveys relationship between words primarily through "helper words" as opposed to inflection.
-The basic word order is subject-verb-object (SVO), but sentences may be restructured so as to be topic-prominent.
-Vietnamese is otherwise largely head-initial, has a noun classifier system, is pro-drop (and pro copula-drop), wh-in-situ, and allows verb serialization.
+Vietnamese is an analytic language, meaning it conveys grammatical information primarily through combinations of words as opposed to affixes.
+The basic word order is subject-verb-object (SVO), but utterances may be restructured so as to be topic-prominent.
+Vietnamese also has verb serialization.
+In sentences, the head of the phrase usually precedes its complements (i.e. head-initial), nouns are classified according to series of lexical parameters (noun classifier system), and pronouns may be absent from utterances (pro-drop, sometimes without copula verbs).
+Question words in the language do not exhibit wh-movement.

 Word classes

 Vietnamese lexical categories (or "parts of speech") consist of: